tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Two-Column Layout

-Learn how to create a simple two-column layout using the CSS grid layout.
+Create a simple two-column layout using the CSS grid layout.
 This snippet sets up a grid container with two equally sized columns.

 ```html
 <!DOCTYPE html>